movalex/BMD_requests/README.md

 5. add colorcode for expression links
 6. add alembic files by drag and drop
 7. add choose layouts buttons (i.e toggle single/dual viewer with single button)
+8. Collapse nodes group by doubleclick on the group's header.